lucky-sideburn/kubeinvaders/README.md

 ### Known problems

 * It seems that KubeInvaders does not work with EKS because of problems with ServiceAccount.
 Work in progress!
-### Show logs of a pod

-Move the spaceship over a white alien.

 ## Hands-on Tutorial

 To experience KubeInvaders in action, try it out in this free O'Reilly Katacoda scenario, [KubeInvaders](https://www.katacoda.com/kuber-ru/courses/kubernetes-chaos).

 ## Metrics

 KubeInvaders exposes metrics for Prometheus through the standard endpoint /metrics